Program Descriptions

 ʼAchievement Award Recitalʼ for more info.)

-Bach/Baroque Festival: Branch competition held in April.
+Bach/Baroque Festival: Branch competition held in March.
 Winds and Strings have different venues.

 Public performances of students presenting any piece(s) by Bach or a Baroque composer within a 5